Scholarship & Grant Opportunities

 Scholarships for Graduating High School Seniors

-Each year, the AAUW Milwaukee Branch awards over $40,000 in scholarships to graduating seniors from Milwaukee Public Schools who are prepared for the rigor of a college education, but have financial need.
-The applicant must be be accepted at an accredited University or College (2 or 4 years) in Southeast Wisconsin.
-Anyone may apply.
-Scholarship awardee(s) are provided AAUW membership.
+Each year, the AAUW Milwaukee Branch awards over $40,000 in scholarships to Milwaukee Public School graduates who are prepared for the rigor of a college education, but have financial need.
+The applicant must be accepted at an accredited University or College (2 or 4 years) in Southeast Wisconsin.
+The scholarship is now renewable for up to 4 years total.

 Girls' Club Grants for the Continuation of Higher Education